FredericF-IT/DnD5eCharacterCalculator/README.md

 # DnD 5e Character Calculator
 ## Setup
 Requires Python 3.
-Written with v3.9.4
+Was written with Python v3.9.4 64-bit.
 The following packages may already be installed.
-Only try the following if you get an import error.
+Only try installing them if you get an import error.
 ### Needed Python modules (Linux)
 python3 -m pip install -U matplotlib
 sudo apt-get install python3-tk